indico/indico-user-docs/user_guide/meetings.md

 For example, to upload a FILE, simply click on “Upload files”, click on “choose from your computer” and select a file from your device. alternatively, you can drag and drop your file in the area indicated.
 Here you can also choose to automatically convert your file to PDF, and whether you want your file to be accessible to anybody or to a selected few.

-Once you’re finished, click on “Upload”. and close your window.
+Once you’re finished, click on _Upload_. and close your window.

 You can see here the files you uploaded.